Curzon Wyllie: Return to England

 In March 1901 Wyllie returned to Britain on being appointed the political aide-de-camp to Lord George Hamilton, the Conservative Secretary of State for India (1895–1903).
 Wyllie's acquaintance and understanding of the Indian princes and his service in India meant he was assigned important and often delicate matters relating to the princely states and their relations to the British crown.
 He oversaw the arrangements for the Indian princes visiting for the coronation of King Edward VII in August 1902, and for his service was invested as a Member (fourth class) of the Royal Victorian Order (MVO) two days after the ceremony, on 11 August 1902.
 He was further knighted and invested as a Knight Commander of the Order of the Indian Empire (KCIE) by King Edward VII at Buckingham Palace on 24 October 1902.
 Promotion to a Commander of the Royal Victorian Order (CVO) followed in June 1907.
 At this time, he was also involved in affairs relating to Indian students in Britain, including being involved in associations and charities for the Indians, as well as overseeing the Indian nationalist opinion that was finding voice in Britain at the time.
-Curzon Wyllie was head of head of Secret Police and collected lot of information about Savarkar and this fact was not mentioned in contemporary British media.
+Curzon Wyllie was head of Secret Police and collected lot of information about Savarkar and this fact was not mentioned in contemporary British media.